LewisYoul/Curriculum_Vitae/README.md

 ***

-Recent graduate of Makers Academy, one of the worlds most selective web development boot-camps.
-I bring the analytical thinking and attention to detail required during my career in science into the code that I write.
-I am looking to immerse myself in the development community, contributing to the continued progression and development of web applications and technologies.
+Recent graduate of Makers Academy, one of Europe’s most selective web development boot-camps, currently seeking a meaningful full-stack developer role.
+Prior to the completion of this course I gained an analytical mindset and a high attention to detail through a career in science; skills that I now bring to the code that I write.
+I am looking to immerse myself in the development community and continue to learn, develop and contribute.

 ***